 The Ecumenism Award was given to Dr. Joseph Small, former director of the Office of Theology and Worship of the PCUSA, and now with the Center for Catholic and Evangelical Theology.
 His address was entitled: The Body Lies Bleeding: The Reformation and Contemporary Ecclesial Divisions.

 In 2015, the Consortium presented the Ecumenism Award to Dr. John Ford, professor at the Catholic University of America.
 His address was entitled: “Vatican II’s Decree on Ecumenism at Age Fifty: Exhausted Inheritance or Living Legacy?”
-This address was later published in “Ecumenical Review.”
-View the address Ford address here..
+This address was later published in Ecumenical Review.

-Justo Gonzalez, offered his presentation of the Figel Address, “On Being Catholic,” .
+The recipient of the 2014 Ecumenism Award, Dr.Justo Gonzalez, offered his presentation of the Figel Address, “On Being Catholic,.”
 Dr. Gonzalez is a renowned historical theologian and a founder of the Association of Hispanic Theological Education.
-February 6, 2014 (5:00-8:00 pm) at Wesley Theological Seminary.
-View Video.
+The event was held at Wesley Theological Seminary.